A launch-party look at the inspiration, design, and rapid development of ObjexxPlot, our new technical plotting application.

 Getting high performance out of C++ applications can be essential, particularly for scientific and engineering code.
 Happily, we have a lot of tools and techniques that can be brought to bear on this task.

 The C++ Standard Library provides the std::map container for collections of items that need to be looked up by a "key" identifier.
 This is much more flexible that an array container like std::vector that can only look items up by a contiguous set of integer indexes.
-While std::map (and its new C++11 relative std::unordered_map) have some admirable complexity guarantees they have much worse performance than an array.
+While std::map and std::unordered_map have some admirable complexity guarantees they have much worse performance than an array.
 For fast technical applications we would love to have the semantics and syntax of std::map but the performance of an array.
 Happily, there are a number of situations where, with a little work, we can craft such a solution.

 Python has built-in support for parallel processing via the multiprocessing, subprocess, and thread packages but does not provide any tools to help use system resources effectively to run a set of jobs in parallel.
 That requires the ability to measure the system resource loads and start queued jobs when sufficient resources become available.
 It is not hard to build such a package with the right tools and some basic observations.